 Become a ONE supporter

 ONE’s mission is to end extreme poverty so everyone, everywhere can live a life of dignity and opportunity.
-ONE supporters use their voices to advocate for global justice, through petition signatures, learning more about crucial global issues, writing for our blog, engaging with us on social media, and grabbing the attention of world leaders through stunts.
+ONE supporters use their voices to advocate for global justice, through petition signatures, learning more about crucial global issues, engaging with us on social media, and grabbing the attention of world leaders through stunts.
 So no matter what kind of ONE supporter you are, ONE has an opportunity for everyone to join the fight against extreme poverty.

 Hopefully, you’ve found a few tips here to help your activism in the fight against extreme poverty.
 And don’t forget: Every step counts because we can only achieve this goal together!